spin-itn/spin-itn.github.io/docs/training/ws1/ws1_venue.md

 During the SPIN workshop, you will stay at the [Evangelische Akademie Tutzing](https://www.schloss-tutzing.de/tagen-im-schloss/gastezimmer/).
 The room prices are as follows:
 {: style="text-align: justify;"}

-- Single room: 80 &euro;
+- Single room: 80 &euro; per person, per day.
-- Double room: 60 &euro;/pp
+- Double room: 60 &euro; per person, per day.
-- Double room for single person: 99 &euro;
+- Double room for single person: 99 &euro; per person, per day.

 Note that participants from SPIN [beneficiary](https://spin-itn.eu/beneficiaries) institutes will have to __pay their accommodation directly to the Akademie reception upon leaving__.
 Accommodation is full-board, so including breakfast, lunch and dinner.
 Rooms will be assigned by us after registration.
 Any drinks that covered by the conference fee need to be payed __in cash__.
 There are a few cash points near the venue.
 {: style="text-align: justify;"}